 Cistercian monastery landscapes are a special kind of historical cultural landscapes.
 As such, they are a unique expression of European identity.
 As defined by UNESCO and the European Landscape Convention, the cultural landscape is a common work of man and nature in the course of history.
-Cultural landscapes represent the most comprehensive examples of built heritage, as they contain monuments, historic structures, villages, sometimes cities and natural elements that together create vast collection of relevant components spread through a territory.
+Cultural landscapes represent the most comprehensive examples of built heritage, as they contain monuments, historical structures, villages, sometimes cities and natural elements that together create vast collection of relevant components spread through a territory.

 Cistercian monastery landscapes reflect the forms and techniques of land use and settlement strategies employed by the Cistercian religious order, their adaptation to natural conditions and their strict spiritual guidelines.
 The historical cultural landscape is the bearer of this history, identity and of the vision the first Cistercians had for a place to cultivate and call home.
 For this reason, the local inhabitants believe that awareness raising, appreciation and preservation are essential goals for their landscape.
-The rich story of the Cistercian land-works is set with the background of magnificent scenery with soft rolling hills and charming little villages of lower-Franconia in northern Bavaria, very close to world famous towns in one of the most representative regions of Germany.
+The rich story of the Cistercian land-works is set with the background of magnificent scenery with soft rolling hills and charming little villages Lower Franconia in northern Bavaria, very close to world famous towns in one of the most representative regions of Germany.

 In 1500, the Ebrach Monastery established a monastery office in Mainstockheim.
 The place was administered by the Margraves of Ansbach, the Ebrach Abbey and the Lords of Fuchs.
-The joint administration lasted until the place became a property of the government of Bavaria in the course of the secularization process in 1806.
+The joint administration lasted until the place became a property of the government of Bavaria in the course of the secularisation process in 1806.

 A year later, the courtyard went into private hands and subsequently changed owners several times.
 The Brandner family acquired the Ebrach Court in 1961.
 After extensive renovations, the retirement home “Ebracher Hof” was opened there and is now home to elderly people.
 The garden remains open to the public.